itsnikhil/blog/content/posts/Is pythonic way the better way.md

 This is where the shortcomings of pythonic ways are prevalent amongst beginners, most beginners often use square brackets even when not required.

 ## Compound comparison statements
-A compound statement consists of one or more 'clauses.'
+A compound statement consists of one or more 'clauses'.
 An example for this will be
 ```py
 >>> x = 5
 >>> 10 < x < 20